greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 SET postgis.gdal_enabled_drivers = default;
 ```

-To see the list of supported GDAL raster drivers for a Greenplum Database system, run the `raster2pgsql` utility with the `-G` option on the Greenplum Database master.
+To see the list of supported GDAL raster drivers for a Greenplum Database system, run the `raster2pgsql` utility with the `-G` option on the Greenplum Database coordinator.

 ```
 raster2pgsql -G